Typhoon Vongfong leaves 2 dead, nearly 100 injured in Japan

 More than 800,000 people nationwide had been urged to leave their homes, while more than 150,000 homes lost power, NHK said.

-Tokyo Electric Power Co, the operator of the crippled Fukushima nuclear power plant, said on Monday it had increased water transfer and storage capacity to prevent an overflow of radioactive water being stored at the plant.
+Tokyo Electric Power Co 9501.T, the operator of the crippled Fukushima nuclear power plant, said on Monday it had increased water transfer and storage capacity to prevent an overflow of radioactive water being stored at the plant.

 A Monday baseball playoff game in Osaka for Japan's Pacific League, between the Orix Buffaloes and the Hokkaido Nippon-Ham Fighters, was postponed.
 It was the first time a Nippon Professional Baseball playoff game was cancelled because of a typhoon.